michaelliangau/ai/projects/buffet_bot/README.md

 ## Findings
 - LLMs without previous context deliver better stock picks.
 LLMs with no temperature sampling have less variance between simulations.
 See `output/experiments` for details.
-- Claude outperforms S&P500 in a backtracked test run between 2018-01-01 to 2022-01-01.
+- Claude outperforms S&P500 in a backtracked test run between 2018-01-01 to 2022-01-01 but does not outperform the NASDAQ100.
 See `output/experiments/no_temp_no_context_4_year` for details.
 - Claude with news context has lower variance than without news context.
 See `output/experiments/news_context` for details.
 - Claude with more context has better results than Claude with less.
 See `output/experiments/news_context_ss_200` for details.
 Although it seems to have higher variance.
 ![Results](output/experiments/news_context_ss_200/comparison_result_with_sp500_nasdaq100.png)